 I can usually come up with entree ideas, but I seem to be in a rut when it comes to side dishes.
-I tend to end up making some kind of potato dish, corn, green beans, salads, or macaroni and cheese.
+I tend to end up making some kind of potato dish, corn, green beans, salads, or asparagus.
 Roasted leeks weren’t even on my radar.

-I don’t even buy leeks that often, but I had to pick up some leeks for a recipe recently and bought more than I needed.
+Even though I do love all vegetables, I don’t buy leeks that often.
+But I had to pick up some leeks for a recipe recently and bought more than I needed.

-Thus, roasted leeks is now one of my new favorite side dishes.
+Thus, roasted leeks are now one of my new favorite side dishes.

 Roasted Leeks (Print Recipe Here)

 - Preheat your oven to 450 degrees.

 - Cut the white stems off of the leeks, and remove any green outer leaves.
 You mostly want the white part of the stem.
 So, when choosing leeks for this recipe, select leeks that have longer white stems instead of, the larger green leaves.

 - Slice each leek in half lengthwise, and rinse the leek under running water to get rid of any dirt or sand held between the leaves.

 - Place the leeks cut side up in a 13×9 baking dish.

 - Sprinkle the leeks with salt and pepper to taste.